Age-Aware Stochastic Hybrid Systems: Stability, Solutions, and Applications

-To that end, we adopt the following family of test functions $\psi_{\overline{q}}^{\boldsymbol{m}}(q(t),\boldsymbol{x},t)=\boldsymbol{x}^{\boldsymbol{m}}\delta_{\overline{q}q(t)}=x_1^{m_1}x_2^{m_2}\ldots x_n^{m_n}\delta_{\overline{q}q(t)}$.
-Given the evolution of the system previously depicted in Section \ref{depiction}, and by using Kronecker delta functions to differentiate between the possible expressions of $(L\psi)$ based on the value of $q(t)$, we end up with the results of the theorem.
-It is important to note that this differentiation through the Kronecker functions will allow us to relate the different moments with one another. \end{IEEEproof} To understand the results of the above theorem, we apply it to the illustrative example depicted in Section \ref{depiction}.
+To understand the results of the above theorem, we apply it to the illustrative example depicted in Section \ref{depiction}.
 By doing so, we end up with the following expression for any $m\in\mathbb{N}^*$

 As can be seen from the equation above, the most challenging part about studying these systems is that the derivative of the moment of order $m$ depends on the moment of order $m+1$.
 By examining the results of Theorem \ref{theoremillustrative}, one can conclude that this is a consequence of the dependence of the transitions intensities on the process $\boldsymbol{x}(t)$.
 If we restrict ourselves to the case where the transition intensities $\lambda_l(q,\boldsymbol{x},t)$ are constants, the derivative of the moment of order $m$ will only depend on lower-order moments.
 In this case, to analyze the average AoI, for example, a linear system of a \emph{finite} number of equations can be formulated as done in the work of Yates et al. \cite{8469047}.
 Then, one can study the stability of this system through its eigenvalues.
 In contrast, in our case, the moment of order $1$ depends on the moment of order $2$, which itself depends on the moment of order $3$, etc. Accordingly, the same approach cannot be adopted, and we will have to leverage different tools to establish the stability of the SHS in question.
 To that end, we lay out the groundwork for our stability analysis in the following subsection.